jojow565/EGRTeam203.github.io/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is ......
+Our primary method of communication will be through text.

 ## Communication Procedures

 1. How will your team communicate?